Nike CEO: We must get our own house in order on racism

 Nike must be "better than society as a whole" in the fight to stamp out racism and achieve social justice for black communities, its chief executive has said in a letter to staff.

-The brand is one of several to speak out in support of the Black Lives Matter movement, following the May 25 death of George Floyd in police custody in Minneapolis that prompted protests across the U.S. and globally.
+The brand is one of several to speak out in support of the Black Lives Matter movement, following the 25 May killing of George Floyd by police in Minneapolis that prompted widespread protests across the US and globally.

-In a memo to employees on Friday, Nike CEO John Donahoe said that the business was committing $40 million over four years to support the black community in the U.S. by investing in and supporting "organizations focused on social justice, education and addressing racial inequality in America."
+In a memo to employees on Friday, Nike chief executive John Donahoe announced that the business was committing $40m (£31.5m) over four years to support the black community in the US by investing in and supporting "organizations focused on social justice, education and addressing racial inequality in America".

 But he acknowledged that, in order for Nike to effectively advocate for change elsewhere, it must first tackle racism within its own organisaiton.